 Borg outlines a number of meanings for the resurrection in the Christian life.
 The two primary meanings of the resurrection is that Jesus lives and Jesus is Lord.
 Borg further elaborates on five further meanings of the completed cross/resurrection event.
 Those meanings are rejection/vindication, defeat of the powers, revelation of the way, revelation of the love of God, and a sacrifice for sin.

 I agree with all of the above.
-Borg argues that these meaning are true even when the physical/non-physical nature of the resurrection is irrelevant.
+Borg argues that these meanings are true even when the physical/non-physical nature of the resurrection is irrelevant.
 Borg explains, “Whether Easter involved something remarkable happening to the physical body of Jesus is irrelevant.
 My argument is not that we know the tomb was not empty or that nothing happened to his body, but simply that it doesn’t matter.
 The truth of Easter, as I see it, is not at stake in this issue.”

 It would perhaps be helpful to outline the three primary reasons that Borg argues that a physical resurrection is irrelevant.
 The first that there is a significant distinction between resuscitation and resurrection.
 “Resuscitation is resumption of previous existence.”
 Lazarus was resuscitated.
 He lived to die another day, but he still dies eventually.
 Resurrection is different because it is the entering into a new kind of existence.
 Resurrection in the context of Jesus means that death is no longer a reality for the resurrected.
 Borg argues that resuscitation has to happen to a physical corpse, but resurrection does not need a physical corpse.
 Logically, this is true, but the resurrection stories in the gospels imply some sort of physical tangibility.
 This point comes up again in Borg’s third point; I will address it fully there.